 Source Map: Color-Coded Contour Map of Mars

 This one strikes me as a blending of an Earth-style hypsometric tint, and a subdued rainbow scheme.
-As I stated in the preface to this inventory, neither is normally what I’d include here, but I thought the combination was interesting, if inadvisable.
-It covers a pretty broad swathe of the color space: blues, browns, purples, greens, etc. It uses the same (or a similar) sandy-tan at two different elevation levels), which might prompt some confusion.
+As I stated in the preface to this inventory, neither is normally what I’d include here, but I thought the combination was interesting.
+It covers a pretty broad swathe of the color space: blues, browns, purples, greens, etc. It uses the same (or a similar) sandy-tan at two different elevation levels), which might prompt some confusion without other context cues.

 - Most of these schemes do a good job of highlighting the Martian dichotomy — basically, the northern hemisphere is a few kilometers lower than the southern hemisphere.